Vanilaa/ece5725.github.io/index.md

 ## Conclusion

+We successfully achieved 90% of the functionality we proposed in our proposal and substituted the 10% with functionalities we thought would be more fun to implement as we worked on it.
+We were able to solve most of the bugs and we pushed through the project even when we lost all of our files when crontab messed up.
+We found out that due to Spotify’s security policy, we won’t be able to use Crontab, since it requires Spotify authorization after each reboot or shutdown.
+We also learned more about how to restore files if Crontab didn’t function properly, and always backup or at least download our files before reboot.

 ## Future Work
+There are still a lot to do if we want to improve this project.
+1. We can clean up the wires and build a display case for it

-functionality to save user's artwork
+2. Add the functionality to save user's artwork

-Scrolling song title and artist name when they are too long.
+3. Scrolling song title and artist name when they are too long.

 ## Budget